 It has a 56-inch cable that makes it just as good for hanging over the hood looking for an engine problem as monitoring the engine while driving.
 On the other hand, the BD310's rudimentary four-key interface can make navigation awkward.
 There's also a mode button on the side for selecting Bluetooth and cable operation.

-Autel's AutoLink AL539 can check electrical connections with a built-in multimeter to uncover pesky electrical shorts or burned-out cables.
+Unlike most OBD-II scanners, Autel's AutoLink AL539 can check electrical connections with a built-in multimeter to uncover electrical shorts or burned-out cables.
 The device's lithium-ion battery powers it for checking fuses, the alternator's voltage or the gas gauge.
+Just note that the multimeter doesn't work when the AL539 is connected as an OBD scanner.

-The AL539 not only shows live data, like engine speed, coolant temperature and other items but also can run a comprehensive preinspection readiness key.
+The AL539 not only shows live data, like engine speed, coolant temperature and other items but also can run a comprehensive pre-inspection readiness test.
 It shows results as three lights for faults: red (permanent fault), yellow (temporary fault) or green (no faults).

 Despite its soft rubber bumpers, the AL539 is fairly compact and light at 6.7 x 3.6 x 1.4 inches and 10.6 ounces.
 It has a unique pull-out leg so the device can stand on its own, as well as a generous 58-inch cable.
 Its bright, 2.8-inch color display has icons for major functions and an easy-to-follow, eight-key interface.

 Its large color screen, range of tasks, lifetime warranty and ease of use make the SeekOne SK860 a winner.

 The price for this is a handheld scanner that can feel bulky and heavy.
 Its soft rubber bumpers and rugged design mean you don't have to baby the SK860, and it comes with a 58-inch cord and bright, 2.8-inch color display.